AR video overlays help your business drive customer engagement and boost sales.

-Social media.
+- Social media.
 All the networks focused on short videos (e.g. TikTok, Likee, and Chingari) include these capabilities by default.
-Given that clips are the main trend right now and even platforms like LinkedIn join it, basic AR video overlays are a must.
+Given that clips are the main trend right now and even platforms like LinkedIn join it.
+So, it makes basic AR video overlays a must.

-Dating.
+- Dating.
 Video dating has exploded in popularity during the lockdowns.
-It still is widespread, so including a video editor with a GIF overlay is important to keep in touch with the users’ needs.
+It still is widespread, so including video editor overlays with GIFs is important to keep in touch with the users’ needs.

 In short, augmented reality video overlays are useful wherever there is a need for video content.